Make the assistant feel native to your website

 The changes teams should notice first.

-- Consistent look across web and mobile
+- Consistent branding across widget, embed, and hosted launches

-Open any question to see a short, plain answer.
+Tap any question about the product, pricing, security, or setup to see a straight answer.

 InsertChat